AriFordsham/GHCWiki/single-threaded-collection.md

 To make this idea more concrete we go on to measure the block distance between the scan pointer and free pointer to see if there is enough work to be shared.

 [ http://www.cs.indiana.edu/\~rpjames//HaskellGC/ds/st-scanning-3.jpg](http://www.cs.indiana.edu/~rpjames//HaskellGC/ds/st-scanning-3.jpg)

+The above copying process is what happens for the normal objects.
+The large objects are not copied to a "new" large object list but instead are merely unlinked from, the old list and relinked into the new list thus saving the overhead of copying.